 “Students would make incredible progress, but they would then return to communities with few opportunities--there was high unemployment, poor healthcare, and education could be difficult to access.
 I realized that counselors play an important role, but I was interested in thinking more about the policies that were preventing these individuals from succeeding in their communities,” he says.

 Reynolds then spent two years as a volunteer in Morocco for the Peace Corps, where he worked on health projects, helped to organize a community center, and taught classes in leadership, communication, and English.

-“I came to Crown Family School because I wanted to put theory behind what I was doing,” he says.
-Reynolds enrolled in a three-year joint program with Crown Family School and the Harris School of Public Policy.
+“I came to the Crown Family School because I wanted to put theory behind what I was doing,” he says.
+Reynolds enrolled in a three-year joint program with the Crown Family School and the Harris School of Public Policy.
 At the University, he has studied a wide variety of subjects, including public finance, health economics, and crime.

-He also enrolled in the Graduate Program in Health Administration and Policy (GPHAP), an interdisciplinary program that is based at SSA.
+He also enrolled in the Graduate Program in Health Administration and Policy (GPHAP), an interdisciplinary program that is based at the Crown Family School.
 As part of the GPHAP program, he became part of a team of students from UChicago’s Crown Family School, Harris, Booth, Pritzker, and Chicago State’s Pharmacy Program who participated for six-months in the Interprofessional Student Hotspotting Learning Collaborative, a national program.
 They met on a regular basis with people who were heavy users of the medical system and held weekly meetings as a group with a faculty mentor.
 They also attended national conferences and took part in monthly teleconferences with students around the country who also participated in the program.